Discord Public Listing Key Data and IPO Date

 Discord's user base isn't the only thing that has experienced explosive growth.
 Discord's revenues are estimated to have grown by 25x from 2016 to 2020.

 Note: Since Discord is still a private company it hasn't disclosed its financials.
 All values are estimates.

 This clearly got the attention of tech giants like Microsoft who reportedly placed a $10 billion bid to purchase Discord in 2021.
 In the end, Discord decided to remain independent and is still a privately held company (for now).

 The likelihood of a Discord IPO comes down to several factors.
 These include:

 - Its ability to generate profits and add new revenue streams without hurting the user experience.

 - Appetite from Discord's management including senior execs such as CEO Jason Citron to take the company public.

 - Market sentiment around high-growth tech companies and macro market conditions.

 The likelihood of Discord being listed on a public exchange like the New York Stock Exchange (NYSE) in 2023 is low.
-2023 seems to be shaping up to be a quiet year for IPOs, with most private companies looking to postpone their IPO plans until 2024 and 2025 due to unfavorable market conditions.
+2023 seems to be shaping up to be a quiet year for IPOs, with most private companies looking to postpone their IPO plans until late 2024 and 2025 due to unfavorable market conditions.

 How Does Discord make money?